dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 2. **Attendance**
     - **Purpose**: Manages the attendance of a user and synchronizes communication between schedule data and Google Maps API data
     - **Interfaces**:
-        1. String checkAttendance(String username, List\<double> userCooridnates, double userTime, String id)
+        1. String checkAttendance(String username, List\<double> userCoordinates, double userTime, String id)
-            - **Purpose**: Checks if the user is in class based on the user current location, class location, and the current time of the class and user
+            - **Purpose**: Checks if the user is in class based on the username, user current location, the current time of the class, and the schedule ID that the user is interacting with
 3. **User**
     - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points (karma), and settings of a particular user
     - **Interfaces**: